SrishtiGrover/Improved_Diverse_Frequent_Item_Set_Mining/README.md

 ## Installation and Running the Code

-#Requirements
+*Requirements
 To run this project, the following is required:
 1) JDK
 2) IDE- Eclipse, Netbeans, etc
 3) Dataset - The above codes can be run on a dataset similar to Mushroom dataset
 4) SPMF Library-

-#Modified Folders and Files Description:
+*Modified Folders and Files Description:
 I have added two folders - fpgrowth_diverse and apriori_diverse (with file path: Improved_Diverse_Frequent_Item_Set_Mining/ca/pfv/spmf/algorithms/frequentpatterns/)

-The main file of my project is : OurDiverse_Main which is present in the 'test' folder (with file path : Improved_Diverse_Frequent_Item_Set_Mining/ca/pfv/spmf/test)
+The main file of my project is : OurDiverse_Main which is present in the 'test' folder (with file path - Improved_Diverse_Frequent_Item_Set_Mining/ca/pfv/spmf/test)

 This main file calls the two files :
 1. AlgoFPGrowthDiverse.java (with file path: ca/pfv/spmf/algorithms/frequentpatterns/fpgrowth_diverse/)
 2. AlgoAprioriDiverse.java (with file path: ca/pfv/spmf/algorithms/frequentpatterns/apriori_diverse/)
 These two files require the support of files present in SPMF library and can be included as jar files in the library or can be run as separate class files.

 The input data is present in the 2 text files- mushroom.txt and hierarchy.txt which can be found in  Improved_Diverse_Frequent_Item_Set_Mining/ca/pfv/spmf/input/diverse_data

 The output data is saved in the 2 text files- output_DiverseApriori.txt and output_DiverseFpgrowth.txt which can be found in  Improved_Diverse_Frequent_Item_Set_Mining/ca/pfv/spmf/output

 ## Contributors